Google Ads Holiday Planning: How to Use the Automate Feature

 You can use Automate for lots of things, such as turning a campaign off when your budget hits a certain amount, or to receive an email when events occur on your website.
 For our purposes here, though, we’re going to focus on one thing: how to pause and enable campaigns on particular days and at particular hours.

-3 Steps to Using AdWords Automation for the Holidays
+3 Steps to Using Google Ads Automation for the Holidays

 This is an easy three-step process:

-Go to your Campaigns view in AdWords, select the campaign(s) you want to automate, then choose Automate.
+Go to your Campaigns view in Google Ads (formerly known as AdWords), select the campaign(s) you want to automate, then choose Automate.
 From there go to “Pause campaigns when…” to create rules for pausing campaigns.

 Lastly, you may want to assign a custom “Rule name” to your automation because it will help you identify your rules later on when you want to review them.
 You can see I named this rule Pause campaigns Nov 28 client XYX.